slotix/dataflowkit/docs/extractors.md

 #### onlyText

-When onlyText is true, only run the given regex over the text contents of each element in the selection, as opposed to the HTML contents.
+When onlyText is true, only run the given regex over the text contents of each part in the selection, as opposed to the HTML contents.

 #### alwaysReturnList